krishnakrmahto/meet-it/README.md

 Click `Remove` on the extension card from [chrome://extensions](chrome://extensions)

 ## Build your changes
-The `dist/ ` director is all that you need to load on Chrome.
+The `dist/ ` directory is all that you need to load on Chrome to start using the extension.
+The directory will always contain the latest deployable code.
-However, if you add your changes and want to see how it works out, you'll have to run the following on your terminal:
+However, if you add your own changes and want to see how it works out, you'll have to run the following on your terminal:
 ```sh
 yarn
 yarn build